Factored Classifier-Free Guidance: Experiments

-\cref{fig:celeba_cf_visual} illustrates how global CFG can introduce unitended changes by uniformly amplifying all conditioning signals, even when only one attribute is meant to change.
-In the top row, applying \texttt{do(Male=no)} with increasing $\omega$ inadvertently amplifies \texttt{Smiling}; in the middle row, \texttt{do(Young=no)} reduces \texttt{Male} expression; and in the bottom row, \texttt{do(Smiling=yes)} introduces changes to age, identity, and even adds glasses.
+\cref{fig:celeba_cf_visual} illustrates how global CFG can introduce unintended changes by uniformly amplifying all conditioning signals, even when only one attribute is meant to change.
+In the top row, applying \texttt{do(Male=no)} with increasing $\omega$ inadvertently amplifies \texttt{Smiling}; in the middle row, \texttt{do(Young=no)} changes non-target facial attributes and expression in addition to age; and in the bottom row, \texttt{do(Smiling=yes)} introduces changes to age, identity, and even adds glasses.
 These unintended shifts stem from global CFG treating all attributes equally.
-In contrast, \methodabbr applies decoupled guidance across attributes—assigning stronger weights to those affected by the intervention, allowing attributes that were not targeted by the intervention to remain unchanged.
-This results in counterfactuals that more faithfully reflect the intended change while preserving identity and consistency in non-intervened factors.
+In contrast, \methodabbr applies decoupled guidance across attribute groups, assigning stronger weights to attributes affected by the intervention while preserving invariant factors.
+This results in counterfactuals that more faithfully reflect the intended change while better preserving identity and consistency in invariant attributes.

 \cref{fig:celeba_cf_reverse} evaluates the reversibility of counterfactuals in CelebA-HQ.
-The left panel reports quantitative metrics (MAE and LPIPS) that assess how well the original image is recovered after applying an intervention (e.g., $\texttt{do(Smiling)}$) and then reversing it.
-With global CFG, reversibility consistently degrades as guidance strength increases, with higher error values across both metrics.
-In comparison, DCFG yields lower MAE and LPIPS for the same guidance levels on intervened variables (i.e., comparing $\omega$ with $\omega_{\text{aff}}$), demonstrating improved ability to recover the original image.
-The right panel presents a qualitative example where a counterfactual is generated under $\texttt{do(Male)}$ and then reversed.
-Notably, the reversed image appears older than the original—an artifact not of the intervention itself, but of global CFG’s tendency to amplify all attributes in the counterfactual parent vector.
-While the model reverts the intervened attribute, non-intervened ones like $\texttt{Young = no}$ remain amplified, leading to unintended and compounding changes.
-In contrast, the proposed \methodabbr distinguishes between intervened and invariant attributes, applying stronger guidance only to the target group.
-This mitigates \textit{attribute amplification} in non-target attributes during both generation and reversal, enabling more faithful, disentangled, and reversible counterfactuals.
+The left panel shows MAE and LPIPS when recovering the original after applying and then reversing an intervention (e.g., $\texttt{do(Smiling)}$).
+With global CFG, errors grow as guidance strength increases, while \methodabbr yields consistently lower values for the same settings, improving recovery.
+The right panel shows a qualitative example under $\texttt{do(Male)}$, where global CFG amplifies non-intervened attributes (e.g., \texttt{Young}), making the reversed image appear older.
+In contrast, \methodabbr applies strong guidance only to intervened attributes, mitigating amplification and producing more faithful, disentangled, and reversible counterfactuals.
+More reversibility results are provided in Apps.~\ref{app:extra_numeric_celeba} and \ref{app:extra_visual_celeba}.